Richard Sherman says he’d be open to a Seahawks return. But does Seattle have a spot for him?

 The Seahawks then also signed Bryan Mills of North Carolina Central as an undrafted free agent.
 The 6-foot, 180-pound Mills was regarded by many as a potential late-round pick, and was rated by NFL.com after the draft as the top-rated cornerback who went unselected.
 Seattle paid Mills a reported bonus of $20,000 of the team’s $160,000 UDFA bonus allotment, which seemed to indicate how avidly Seattle went after him.

 Seattle earlier this offseason also signed free agents Ahkello Withersoon (who played alongside Sherman the last three years with the 49ers) and Pierre Desir to add to the cornerback mix.
-Seattle also re-signed Damarious Randall, a 2015 first-round pick of the Packers, and when doing so made the somewhat unusual move of announcing that he is moving from safety to cornerback.
+Seattle also re-signed Damarious Randall, a 2015 first-round pick of the Packers who started at corner for three years for Green Bay, and when doing so made the somewhat unusual move of announcing that he is moving from the safety spot he played last year for Seattle to cornerback.

 All of which would not seem to be the actions of a team planning for the return of Sherman.